-Featuring presentation videos and accompanying slides: created for NHS orthopaedic professionals this interactive study day will delve into the practicalities of working collaboratively to streamline your hip fracture surgical pathway.
-This is your opportunity to discover how you can take the Hip Fracture Best Practice Tariff (BPT) further, ensure your patients are medically fit for surgery, develop an effective MDT approach to enhanced patient recovery.
-Don't miss out on this unique online forum that will optimise your service to provide the best possible care for your hip fracture patients.
+This online workshop has now taken place.
+This interactive study day delved into the practicalities of working collaboratively to streamline the hip fracture surgical pathway.
+Covering topics including how attendees could take the Hip Fracture Best Practice Tariff (BPT) further, ensuring patients are medically fit for surgery, developing an effective MDT approach to enhanced patient recovery.

-This informative and interactive workshop will enable you to build an action plan to drive forward and progress your hip fracture patient pathway.
-You will leave the day with the knowledge to:
+This informative and interactive workshop enabled attendees to build an action plan to drive forward and progress the hip fracture patient pathway.
+Attendees left the day with the knowledge to:

 - Understand and apply the Hip Fracture Best Practice Tariff (BPT)

 - Achieve best practice when working collaboratively with your MDT

 - Ensure your patients are medically fit and meet your ‘time to surgery’ targets